astro-community/astro-auth/docs/src/pages/getting-started/getting-started.md

 ### New Project

 This is the easiest way to get started.
 You can simply clone the example Astro Auth repository to get started.
+(It is highly suggested to NOT use `apps/dev` as an example because that is a development environment for the actual package)

 ```bash
 git clone https://github.com/osadavc/astro-auth-example.git astro-auth